digital-botanical-gardens-initiative/dendron-dbgi/vault/root.md

 # An Open Science project

-## Working with the garage door up
+## Working with the workshop door open

 ![](/assets/images/2022-06-18-17-47-56.png){max-width: 400px}